Golosova76/Golosova76/README.md

-- 👋 Hi, I’m @Golosova76
+- 👋 Hi, I’m Anna Golosova.
-- 👀 I’m interested in python and SQL and programming
+- 👀 I’m interested in JavaScript and SQL and programming site.
-- 🌱 I’m currently learning python and SQL and programming
+- 🌱 I’m currently learning JavaScript and SQL and programming site.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Email: golosova76@gmail.com
+-

 <!---
 Golosova76/Golosova76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.